projekter/yquant/README.md

 A detailed reference with lots of examples is provided in the PDF version of this Readme.
 We will sketch some basic usage.

 ## Examples
-Much more examples and explanations can be found in the PDF version of this Readme.
+Many more examples and explanations can be found in the [PDF version](doc/latex/yquant/yquant-doc.pdf) of this Readme.

 ### Simple teleportation circuit
 ![ex-01.png](markdown/ex-01.png)